 The supraspinatus tendon connects the supraspinatus muscle to the scapula and to the humerus in the rotator cuff.
 This tendon creates a tight fit between the ball and the socket of the shoulder joint.
 It runs along the top of the shoulder and is about as wide as a thumb.
 A healthy supraspinatus tendon should have a uniform texture.
 An injured tendon will feel uneven and frayed.

-There are four muscle groups in this area of the shoulder.
-The supraspinatus, subcapularis, infraspinatus, and teres minor.
-They work together to operate the movement of the shoulder.
-The supraspinatus tendon is one of the important muscles in this movement.
-It is also one of the most common muscles to injure in the rotator cuff.
+The supraspinatus is one of four muscles that make up the Rotator Cuff muscle group.
+The other three are the subscapularis, the infraspinatus and the teres minor.
+These four muscles work together to operate the movement of the shoulder.
+The supraspinatus muscle is one of the important muscles in this movement.
+It is also one of the most common muscles to injure in the rotator cuff muscle group.

 The muscles of the rotator cuff provide the greatest range of motion of any joint of the body.
 Injuries can be caused by falling, lifting or making repetitive arm motions, especially those that are done overhead.
 Shoulder pain that lasts more than two days or prohibits your ability to work should be seen by a doctor.

 The supraspinatus can heal on its own without requiring surgery.
-The body requires rest in a stress free environment.
+The body requires rest in a stress-free environment.
 Unfortunately this is hard to achieve with most people and their busy schedules.
+Using a sling can help to keep the shoulder and arm immobile, which will prevent the painful movements that can cause re-injury.

-Normally to increase your blood flow you need to exercise or other physical activity regularly.
+Normally, to increase your blood flow, you need to exercise or do other physical activity regularly.
 For someone who has been recently injured, though, this is dangerous!
 Re-injury is a very real problem, and if you re-injure yourself you are set back to where you started.

 Because the shoulder joint has a large range of motion it is common that a rotator cuff muscle or tendon can tear through overstretching or rapid twisting of the joint.